-During the Fall semester 2021, Virtual Mobility (attend online courses while staying in your home country) will not be offered!
+During the Fall 2022 and Spring 2023 semesters, Virtual Mobility (attend online courses while staying in your home country) will not be offered!

 Utrecht University uses ECTS credits (ECTS: European Credit Transfer System).
 Almost all courses at the Faculty of Law, Economics and Governance are worth 7,5 EC (European Credit).
 A full-time student will typically take 30 ECTS per semester.
 Each semester is divided into two periods.

 Level 1: Introductory.
 No specific background knowledge required.

 Level 2: Intermediate.
 Some knowledge on the subject needed.

 Level 3: Advanced.
 Sufficient background knowledge on the subject required.

 Timeslots divide the week in different parts to prevent a clash in course times.
 Per period you should select courses in different timeslots.
 It is NOT possible to choose courses that are scheduled in the same timeslot.
 If two timeslots are indicated for one course, that means that the course is scheduled in both timeslots.